rj-chap/CFWorkshop/README.md

 You will want an up-to-date copy of the REMnux VM: https://remnux.org/

 - All the tools we need for REMnux are installed by default.
 Thus, you simply need a working VM

+### VMs available

+If you REALLY cannot prep for the workshop (and damn you if this is the case), again, I'll have 20 or so USB 3.0 drives available with VMs that you can use.
+Please note that the VMs will be around 10GB+.
+Even though they are USB 3.0 drives, it will take a while to copy the required files to get setup.
+So... you know.
+PREP dang you!